 Families choose between two Religious School programs: our Integrated Hebrew Program, which meets twice weekly, and our Sunday Hebrew Program which meets only on Sunday with supplemental tutoring in our interactive Hebrew Lab.

-Break out your calendar, favorite scheduling app, and maybe even some tissues, because this is the year families select a B’Nei Mitzvah date.
-You’ll receive a form to indicate preferences in the winter, and your date will be confirmed and finalized at a celebratory third grade family program, where clergy and CBI educators will be on hand to answer any timeline questions you may have and to assist your child as they familiarize themselves with their Torah portion.
+Break out your calendar, favorite scheduling app, and maybe even some tissues, because this is the year families select a B’nei Mitzvah date.
+Sometime in February or March, you’ll receive a form to indicate your preferences, and your date will be confirmed and finalized at a celebratory third grade family program, where clergy and CBI educators will be on hand to answer any timeline questions you may have and to assist your child as they familiarize themselves with their Torah portion.

 Our sixth grade students are expected to join us for twelve Shabbat services, seven on Saturdays and five on Fridays, and to attend B’Nei Mitzvah Training either on Sunday mornings or with a Cantor Cahana-approved private tutor.
 Each student has their second meeting with the cantor, where they will receive their Torah and Haftarah materials.
 Additionally, once your student starts Middle School, our Family Programs increase to three Shabbatinis a year, where families meet directly after Saturday morning Shabbat services to prepare for their upcoming B’nei Mitzvah.
 At the first, families and students come together to decorate and make a class tallit (prayer shawl).
 This is the tallit parents will bless their kids under on the day of their B’nei Mitzvah.
 Mitzvahpalooza is the second, giving students and families a chance meet with popular B’nei Mitzvah party vendors.
 Many students are also inspired to being work on their community service Mitzvah Projects, as the Palooza includes information about past projects as well.
 The final Shabbatini of sixth grade is Torah Trek, where the clergy and Ben Sandler, CBI’s Education Director, lead an activity-filled trek and service through the woods.